-Lisa Hochberger is a sexuality educator and therapist who holds her Masters of Education in human sexuality.
-She is based in the New York metropolitan area.
-Formally trained in human sexuality, Lisa’s passion for the field of sexuality is rooted in her belief that all human beings should understand what healthy sex is, regardless of culture, body or ability.
-Her particular areas of expertise focus on: desire in long-term relationship, the intersection of technology and sexuality and its affect on individuals and couples, body image and its influence on sexuality, sexuality for people of all abilities, and modern (online) dating .
+I am a sex therapist and educator based in the New York metropolitan area.
+Formally trained in human sexuality, my passion for the field is rooted in my belief that all human beings should understand what healthy sex is, regardless of culture, body or ability.
+My particular areas of expertise focus on: desire in long-term relationships, the intersection of technology and sexuality and its affect on individuals and couples, body image and its influence on sexuality, sexuality for people of all abilities, the imprint of the past on single people in America, marriage from antiquity to present day and modern (online) dating .

-Lisa is also a second year Masters of Social Work (MSW) student at New York University where she continues to expand on her sexuality education using a clinical approach.
-As part of her MSW requirements, she works at Wiser Sex Therapy Associates as a clinical intern.
-She provides individual, couples and sex therapy.
+I received my Masters of Social Work (MSW) from New York University, where I expanded on my sexuality education using a clinical approach.
+I currently work at Wiser Sex Therapy Associates where I provide individual, couples and sex therapy.

-Lisa has guest taught human sexuality at several universities including Montclair State, Kean University, and Borough of Manhattan Community College.
-In 2016, Lisa was as a teaching assistant at William Paterson University.
+I have guest taught human sexuality at several universities including Montclair State, Kean University, and Borough of Manhattan Community College.
+I was a teaching assistant at William Paterson University.

-Lisa attends Widener University’s Center for Human Sexuality Studies where she is a doctoral candidate.
-Her dissertation research focuses on perceptions of "successful" online daters’ who have switched from online to Face-to-Face communication and formed a subsequent long-term romantic relationship.
+I attend Widener University’s Center for Human Sexuality Studies where I am a doctoral candidate.
+My dissertation research focuses on perceptions of "successful" online daters who have switched from online to Face-to-Face communication and formed a subsequent long-term romantic relationship.